its-cutie-valerie/its-cutie-valerie/README.md

 Same format as above, but for another awesome project.
 Make sure to show off your creativity or problem-solving skills.

 ### 🔗 [Project 3 Title](https://github.com/yourusername/project3)
-Give a brief summary and be sure to mention any challenges you overcame or features you're particularly proud of.--->
+Give a brief summary and be sure to mention any challenges you overcame or features you're particularly proud of.

----
+--- --->

 ## 💡 Fun Facts